tuntorius/mightier_amp/PRIVACY_POLICY.md

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Mightier Amp unless otherwise defined in this Privacy Policy.
 ## Data Collection
 Mightier Amp app does not collect any personal data from its users.
-The only data that is collected is for diagnostics and error reporting purposes.
-This data is collected anonymously and is used to improve the app's performance and user experience.
-The data is collected using a third-party service called Sentry, which has its own privacy policy.
 ## Third-Party Services
-Mightier Amp uses the Sentry service for diagnostics and error reporting.
-When an error occurs, the app sends anonymous diagnostic information to Sentry.
-This information may include device information, operating system version, and other technical data.
-Sentry's privacy policy can be found [here](https://sentry.io/privacy/).
+Mightier Amp does not use third-party data collection services.
 ## Contact Us
 If you have any questions or concerns about our privacy practices, please contact us at mightieramp@gmail.com.
 ## Changes to This Policy